 - See If an App Can Do It – Bulky electronics take up valuable space.
-Often times, though, there’s a handy app can replace it.
+Often times, though, there’s a handy app that can replace it.
 There are apps for noise machines, baby monitor apps, and much more.

 - Pack an Essentials Bag – Pack a bag that will go with you each day with all the essentials.
-Your essentials bag might have changes of clothes, prescription medicines, snacks, chargers etc. And be sure it goes with the family everywhere.
+Your essentials bag might have changes of clothes, prescription medicines, snacks, chargers, etc. And be sure it goes with the family everywhere.

 - Pack a Bag for Easy Access – Keep a bag stocked with all those items you’ll need access to every day like toothbrushes, toiletries, baby supplies, etc.

 - Focus on Versatile Clothes/Layers – Plan to pack plenty of layers and clothes that can be worn in a few different situations.
 For the kids, a few pairs of shoes work; you won’t need an outfit for every occasion.
-If need-be, you can do a load or two of laundry.
+If need be, you can do a load or two of laundry.

 - See If Renting Is an Option – For bulky baby supplies, you might consider renting.
-If you’re traveling domestically, you’ll find companies that rent strollers, car seats, bassinets and other bulky baby necessities.
+If you’re traveling domestically, you’ll find companies that rent strollers, car seats, bassinets, and other bulky baby necessities.

 How This Helps: Packing can be a source of stress for any family.
 Just remember: You can’t bring everything.
-And often times, it’s much less stressful to carry the essentials and plenty of layers; everything else you can pick up on your trip.
+And oftentimes, it’s much less stressful to carry the essentials and plenty of layers; everything else you can pick up on your trip.

 Tip #4: Have a Stash of Snacks to Fend Off Meltdowns

-- Plan for the Unexpected – A delayed flight or heavy traffic in route to the hotel can prevent you from getting to the restaurant on time.
+- Plan for the Unexpected – A delayed flight or heavy traffic en route to the hotel can prevent you from getting to the restaurant on time.
 Keep snacks available for these unexpected delays.